-The holder of any Stoney Point Trail of Terror ticket agrees and understands the inherent liability in attending the event.
-The ticketholder voluntarily accepts all risks and dangers associated with participation in the event.
+The holder of any Stoney Point Trail of Terror ticket agrees and understands the inherent liability associated with haunted house attendance.
+The Ticket Holder voluntarily accepts all risks and dangers associated with participation in the event.
 By entering the attraction, the ticketholder releases the operators, its parent corporations, affiliates, officers, employees, volunteers, and all other ancillary staff from any liability, harm, injury, death, cost or expense whatsoever that may arise directly or indirectly from attending this or any other event at this location.

 - individuals with heart or breathing conditions

 - photosensitive or epileptic individuals

 By purchasing a ticket, you indicate that you have read and agree to abide by the rules.
 Enter at your own risk – if you dare!